An optimally convergent smooth blended B-spline construction for semi-structured quadrilateral and hexahedral meshes: Examples

 \subsection{Poisson and biharmonic problems on a square domain}

 We consider next the Poisson-Dirichlet and biharmonic problems on a square domain~\mbox{$\Omega = (0,1) \times (0, 1)$}.
-Figure~\ref{fig:2dSquare} shows the initial coarse mesh of the square domain with~$8$ extraordinary vertices.
+Figure~\ref{fig:2dSquare} shows the initial semi-structured coarse mesh with~$8$ extraordinary vertices.
 The boundary of the square domain is parametrised using open, uniform bi-quadratic B-splines.
 For the Poisson-Dirichlet problem, the Dirichlet boundary condition is imposed using Nitsche's method with the stabilisation parameter chosen as~$\gamma = 10/h^2$, see~\ref{sec:fem}.
 For the biharmonic problem, we use the penalty approach with the stabilisation parameter chosen as~$\gamma = 1/h^2$.
 In comparison to mixed B-splines~$\vec B(\vec x)$, for the SB-splines~$\vec N(\vec x)$ the additional degrees of freedom are~$n_Q = 8 \times 9 = 72$.
-We refine the mesh using a refinement scheme described in~\ref{sec:refinement}.
+We refine the mesh using a refinement scheme described in~\ref{sec:refinement}, so that the number of extraordinary vertices remains constant and the blending domains become increasingly smaller.
+In all meshes there are~$8$ extraordinary vertices and in total $32$ elements in the respective blending domains.

 We approximate the finite element integrals using the Gauss-Legendre quadrature rule.
-In order to examine the effect of the number of quadrature points~$n_{gp}$ on the finite element convergence, for the SB-splines~$\vec N(\vec x)$, we vary~$n_{gp}$ for the domain integrals and use~$3$ quadrature points for the boundary integrals.
+In order to examine the effect of the number of quadrature points~$n_{gp}$ on the finite element convergence, for the SB-splines~$\vec N(\vec x)$, we vary~$n_{gp}$ for the domain integrals and use always~$3$ quadrature points for the boundary integrals.
 For the mixed B-splines~$\vec B(\vec x)$, we use for the domain integrals and boundary integrals~$3 \times 3$ and~$3$ quadrature points, respectively.